-Your private DC tour begins at one of the museum’s highlights, the Star-Spangled Banner exhibit.
+Your DC tour begins at one of the museum’s highlights, the Star-Spangled Banner exhibit.
 Here, you’ll discover the origins of the national anthem, the war that started it all, and you’ll even hear a few different versions of the song.
 You’ll also have the chance to see the original flag — Old Glory in all her glory.

 Finally, you’ll end your tour between the '90s and the present-day, where you’ll discover how past rhythms and beats made their way into nightclubs and bars with the invention of electronic music equipment.
 As a bonus, we’ll give you a chance to make a beat of your own — who knows, you could be America’s next top DJ!